CardinalKit/CardinalKit-SMART-on-FHIR/README.md

 <img src="https://user-images.githubusercontent.com/1212163/110364874-5512e380-8012-11eb-898d-f89a49ffa616.png" />

-# SMART Provider Dashboard for CardinalKit
+# SMART-on-FHIR Provider Dashboard for CardinalKit

 A SMART-on-FHIR dashboard application built in React that can be launched from within an Electronic Health Record system, designed to be used with [CardinalKit](https://cardinalkit.org/) patient-facing mobile apps.